NCAR/chromag-pipeline/INSTALLATION.rst

 Installation
 ============

-Download and install a recent `Anaconda`_ distribution, following the installation instructions from the distribution.
+It's easiest to download and install a recent `Anaconda`_ distribution, following the installation instructions from the distribution.
 Make sure to update your shell path environment variable to include the `bin` directory of the Anaconda installation.

 .. _Anaconda: https://www.anaconda.com/download/